PratikGajane/PratikGajane.github.io/_pages/about.md

 Secondly, I am also interested in interdisciplinary research with the aim of incorporating human aspects like fairness and privacy in machine learning.

-I welcome inquiries from motivated students interested in joining my research group as PhD candidates or interns.
 <font size = 6> News </font>
 * I will co-supervise a CIFRE PhD thesis with researchers from Orange Labs ([Lina María Rojas Barahona](https://scholar.google.com/citations?user=n42dh0cAAAAJ&hl=en) and [Raphaël Féraud](https://scholar.google.com/citations?user=4YwuLUMAAAAJ&hl=fr)) on the topic of Multi-Agent Reinforcement Learning (MRL) for improving small language models (LMs).
 The research aims to address the limitations of LMs in reasoning, planning, and grounding, with a focus on applying MRL to complex tasks such as Orange's technical use-cases. <span style="color:lightgray"> (Apr 2026)</span>.
 * Haiyang Lu and I presented a poster at [StatLearn 2026](https://statlearn.sciencesconf.org/) on reinforcement learning under joint differential privacy, leveraging randomized value functions, exploration, and noise injection with provable regret guarantees. <span style="color:lightgray"> (Apr 2026)</span>.